What’s this, a painfully slow printer?

 If you’re feeling really smart, you can even get the Line-us to play nice with the likes of the Raspberry Pi and Scratch, for some properly creative coding.

 This is all well and good, but can I stick it to my fridge?

-You can: when it ships - which is estimated to be in July, now that the Line-us has met its Kickstarter goal.
-It’ll come with a small metal plate for keeping it sturdy, which means you’ll be able to mount it anywhere you fancy, including the fridge.
+You can: when it ships - which is estimated to be July, now that the Line-us has met its Kickstarter goal - it’ll come with a small metal plate for keeping it sturdy, which means you’ll be able to mount it anywhere you fancy, including the fridge.

 It’s powered by USB and can write on pretty much anything that’s flat, so it’s portable, too.